MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-phone-system-voicemail.md

 ## Diagnosing issues with Voicemail

-If you’re an administrator, you can use the following diagnostic tool to validate that a user is properly configured to use voicemail in Teams
+If you’re an administrator, you can use the following diagnostic tool to validate that a user is properly configured to use voicemail in Teams:

 1. Select **Run Tests** below to populate the diagnostic in the Microsoft 365 admin center.